Gnus Home

 message-subscribed-address-file

-You might be one organised human freak and have a list of addresses of all subscribed mailing lists in a separate file!
+You might be one organized human freak and have a list of addresses of all subscribed mailing lists in a separate file!
 Then you can just set this variable to the name of the file and life would be good.

 You can use one or more of the above variables.
 All their values are "added" in some way that works :-)

 Now you are all set.
 Just start composing a message as you normally do.
 And just send it; as always.
-Just before the message is sent out, Gnus' MFT generation thingy kicks in and checks if the message already has a MFT field.
+Just before the message is sent out, Gnus’ MFT generation thingy kicks in and checks if the message already has a MFT field.
 If there is one, it is left alone.
-(Except if it's empty - in that case, the field is removed and is not replaced with an automatically generated one.
+(Except if it’s empty; in that case, the field is removed and is not replaced with an automatically generated one.
 This lets you disable MFT generation on a per-message basis.)
 If there is none, then the list of recipient addresses (in the To: and Cc: headers) is checked to see if one of them is a list address you are subscribed to.
 If none of them is a list address, then no MFT is generated; otherwise, a MFT is added to the other headers and set to the value of all addresses in To: and Cc:

 Hm.
 "So", you ask, "what if I send an email to a list I am not subscribed to?
 I want my MFT to say that I want an extra copy."
 (This is supposed to be interpreted by others the same way as if there were no MFT, but you can use an explicit MFT to override someone else's to-address group parameter.)
 The function message-generate-unsubscribed-mail-followup-to might come in handy.
 It is bound to C-c C-f C-a by default.
 In any case, you can insert a MFT of your own choice; C-c C-f C-m (message-goto-mail-followup-to) will help you get started.